Samuel Hope Morley, 1st Baron Hollenden: Early life

+He was educated at Trinity College, Cambridge, graduating BA in 1869 (MA in 1872).

 Career

 He was a partner in the firm of I. and R. Morley, Wood Street; and served as Governor of the Bank of England from 1893 to 1895.
 He lived in Grosvenor Square.
 On 9 February 1912, he was raised to the peerage as Baron Hollenden, of Leigh in the County of Kent.

 He held the office of Justice of the Peace and Deputy Lieutenant of Kent and, later Justice of the Peace for the County of London.

 Personal life

 On 6 March 1884, Morley married Laura Marianne Birch (d.
 1945), a daughter of Reverend G. Royds Birch.
 Together, they were the parents of two sons: